Millthorpe School: Nunthorpe Grammar School

 Nunthorpe Grammar School was centred on Nunthorpe Court, a large Victorian house built in 1856.
 The house was adapted to meet its new role as a school in 1920.

 At first the school was entirely contained within the mansion.
 Now the house is used purely for offices and staff rooms, the Headteacher’s office being situated in what was the main bedroom.
 Sports fields were created by the draining of an ornamental lake.
 The school was added to at various stages as it grew in popularity.
 In 1927 a new wing was opened, containing four new classrooms, an art room, two storerooms and a cloakroom.
 The stableboys’ sleeping quarters from the old house were converted into a new school library.
 The stables themselves were converted into two laboratories.
 Even the stable yard was pressed into service.
 It was roofed over and became the assembly hall, and later still the school’s dining room as it still is to this day.
 The current hall and the completion of the quadrangle classrooms came in 1937.
 In 1959 the gym was added as well as what was for the next 25 years to be known as the "new block", the building containing laboratories and classrooms.
 A Sixth Form block was added in 1974, although this block is now used for science laboratories and languages classrooms.
 In 1984 a new sports hall was built.

 Mill Mount Grammar School for Girls

 This was a girls' grammar school on Mill Mount Lane, also known as Mill Mount Girls' Grammar School.
 Until 1974 it was administered by the City of York Education Committee, then North Yorkshire County Council until 1985.
 In 1965 there was a plan to turn York comprehensive by 1970, with Nunthorpe and Mill Mount joining to become a sixth form college, and the two other grammar schools becoming a comprehensive.
-In 1985, this school site became All Saints RC School.
+In 1985, due to the acquisition of the site by All Saints RC School, the building was repurposed into the catholic school's upper site, in order to allow the restructuring of catholic secondary education in the Vale of York.
+Students not wishing to attend the catholic school attended the newly formed Millthorpe Comprehensive.